 52 E. Lynn St. (map it!)

 Accepts cash & credit/debit

 Date of Visit: Tuesday, August 3, 2010 at 9:30 a.m.

 IMPRESSIONS: Tucked down one of the back alleys of downtown Columbus, a stone’s-throw from the Statehouse, is a little diner out to prove that, yes, they do make them like they used to.
 Jack’s Sandwich shop has been around as an institution since 1942, with this particular location serving the downtown crowds since 1974.

 ATMOSPHERE: The decor and atmosphere reveal that not much has changed since the 70’s.
 We visited on a quiet Tuesday morning, sandwiched (ha!) between the breakfast and lunch crowds.

 Like most diners, Jack’s consists of just one, long room.
 On one side is a row of 8 booths; on the other is a counter with 13 stools.

-Owners Chris and Kathy Kowalski keep the place humming.
-They’ve owned the business since late 2003.
+Owner Chris Kowalski keeps the place humming.
+He’s owned the business since late 2003.
 Pictured here is Chris busy at the grill.